charles-young/blog.charlesyoung.dev/_posts/anchor.md

 The "Anchor Rate" is the target APY that the Anchor protocol seeks to pay out to its depositors and a quorum of ANC governance token holders vote to set the Anchor Rate for the contract.

 ## Conclusion
 Anchor is an easy way to earn a stable yield on a dollar pegged asset.
-While the protocol is still dependent on its reserves to achieve the 20% yield phasing out reliance on the reserve will push Anchor to new heights.
+While the protocol is still dependent on its reserves to achieve the 20% yield, phasing out reliance on the reserve will push Anchor to new heights.